How I went from online book arbitrage skeptic to true believer.

 (I can’t wait until the end of this article to mention it, so I’ll let you know I’m talking about the things I learned in my free webinar happening in a few days: “Introduction to Online Book Arbitrage.”
 Grab your spot here.)

-Even if it started out tedious, the hourly rate was pretty good.
+Even if it started out tedious, the profit was pretty good

 Even if I only found two books an hour using my primitive methods, if I was averaging a return of just $12 each, it wasn’t bad for hanging out on the Starbucks patio.